msfreaks/Citrix.WEM/README.md

 v0.9.0 - Initial release - December 17 2017
 Added New-VUEMApplicationsXml: added function

+Function Import-VUEMActionsFromCSV
+Create a CSV using Get-BrokerApplication | Export-CSV -Path <path to output csv file>
+Then use this function to import the published applications or content to WEM Application Actions.
+If the target resources are available on the machine where you run this, the icons will be grabbed as well.
+If you have .ico files that have the same name as the CommandLine targets for your published applications and they are available in the same folder as your CSV file, those icons will be used.
+See "Get-Help Import-VUEMActionsFromCSV" for details on how to use the function.

 Function Import-VUEMActionsFromGpo
 Imports User Preference settings from GPOs and converts them to WEM Action files.